Cache-Oblivious Representation of B-Tree Structures: Van Emde Boas Memory Layout

-We are now ready to compute the I/O complexity of the whole DFS.
+We now compute the I/O complexity of the whole DFS and then of PMA updates.

-\begin{thm}[DFS complexity] Visiting all vertices in the continuous part $P$ of memory using our DFS algorithm has I/O complexity $\cO(|P|/B + (\log_B N)/ε + 1)$.
-The time complexity is~$\cO(|P| + \log N)$. \end{thm} \begin{proof} We mark all visited vertices as blue, green and red the same way as in the previous lemma except for a branch leading to the rightmost vertex of the bottommost level, which will be red (see Figure~\ref{img:figure4}).
+\begin{theorem}[DFS complexity] Visiting all vertices in the contiguous part $P$ of memory using our DFS algorithm has I/O complexity $\cO(|P|/B + (\log_B N)/ε + 1)$; the time complexity is $\cO(|P| + \log N)$.
+The I/O and time complexity of a DFS of a subtree $T$ containing all descendants of its root is $\cO(|T|/B + ε^{-2})$ and $\cO(|T|)$, resp., if we begin in the subtree root.
+Using depth-indexed arrays accessed by the current depth during the DFS or sequential scan of $P$ will not worsen the complexities. \end{theorem} \begin{proof} We begin with the first part of the theorem and mark all visited vertices as blue, green and red the same way as in the previous lemma except for a branch leading to the rightmost vertex of the bottommost level, which will be red (see Figure~\ref{img:figure5}).
 We note that each vertex of arity one in DFS is now red.